peplau/MVPinny-Chrome-Extension/README.md

     - This Chrome extension assists content editors by seamlessly integrating Sitecore with the MVPinny AI.
 It aids content authors by directly delivering answers to their questions.

 ## Video link
-⟹ Provide a video highlighting your Hackathon module submission and provide a link to the video.
-You can use any video hosting, file share, or even upload the video to this repository. _Just remember to update the link below_

 ⟹ [Video: MVPinny for Sitecore](https://youtu.be/qqNU4hXIuP0)